How to Fight an HOA Violation in Arizona (Step-by-Step)

 Organize your evidence in order of presentation:

-- Printed notice with date received (to verify 21-day requirement)
+- Printed notice with date received and your certified mail response

 - CC&R section cited in the notice (highlighted)